New Markdowns Sale at Blair: Up to 60% off

 Shop and save up to 60% off on men's and women's apparel.
-Plus, bag free shipping on orders of $39 or more when you apply coupon code "B3QNA".
+Plus, bag free shipping when you apply coupon code "B3QEA".
 Shop Now at Blair

 - Pictured is the Alfred Dunner Women's Embroidered Banded-Bottom Top for $23.99 (a low by $11).